WiiExpertise/Flake-Manager/README.md

 PREVIEW/SNIPPET: https://vimeo.com/321111919

 NOTE: This old snippet/video is taken with the OLD way of rendering the avatar.
+(SWF METHOD)

 The latest version of this manager system renders images to display an avatar, no SWFs are used and that annoying press-play button is no longer there for the avatar.